Mariatta/mariatta.github.io/content/core-sprint-2018-part-2.rst

 Read up on `Part one <https://mariatta.ca/core-sprint-2018-part-1.html>`_ first.

-Here are additional discussions and projects that I got involved in during the sprint.
+Here are additional discussions and projects that I got involved with during the sprint.

 PEP 581